corda/corda-training-solutions/README.md

 navigate to and select the repository folder, select `Gradle` from the next menu, and finally click `Okay`, again leaving all options as they are.

-# Instructions
-This project follows a test-based development style - the unit tests for each class contain all the information needed to complete this CorDapp.

-These are the solutions for the training material.
-The tests are uncommented and ready to be run.
-If you have configured everything correctly, all tests should pass without having to change any of the solutions code.

 ### Running the tests
 * Kotlin: Select `Kotlin - Unit tests` from the dropdown run configuration menu, and click the green play button.
 * Java: Select `Java - Unit tests` from the dropdown run configuration menu, and click the green play button.